RekkasGit/Disruptor3-Net/README.md

 # Disruptor3-Net
 Disruptor converted over for .net usage.
 Was a big fan of the Java version, and tried to use the .net version.
 Had issues and looked like the project was abandoned.
-So I took two days (over christmas holidays 2015) and converted the current version (3.3.8) over to .net.
+So I took two days (over Christmas holidays 2015) and converted the current version (3.3.8) over to .net.

 This is an initial development state, though seems to work well.